Jeremy Pena Player Props: Astros vs. Tigers

 |Games w/1+ RBI

-- The Tigers surrendered the 10th-fewest home runs in baseball (167 total, one per game).
+- Tigers pitchers combine to rank 15th in baseball in home runs surrendered (six total, 1.2 per game).

-- Manning takes the mound for his first start of the season for the Tigers.
+- The Tigers are sending Rodriguez (0-1) to the mound for his second start of the season.

-- In his last appearance on Wednesday, Sept.
-21, the 25-year-old right-hander, started and went 5 1/3 innings against the Baltimore Orioles.
+- In his most recent appearance on Thursday, the lefty threw 5 1/3 innings against the Tampa Bay Rays, giving up three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.